 Published:

-This guide explains the legal foundations, shows which data is needed depending on the legal form, and describes how automated onboarding improves compliance and conversion at the same time.
+This guide explains the legal basis, shows which data is required depending on the legal form, and describes how automated onboarding improves compliance and conversion at the same time.

-Know Your Customer (KYC) refers to the legal obligation to verify the identity of a contracting party before entering into a business relationship or carrying out a transaction.
-In the context of a marketplace, this primarily concerns the sellers (sub-merchants) who receive payments via the platform.
+Know Your Customer (KYC) refers to the statutory obligation to verify the identity of a contracting party before initiating a business relationship or conducting a transaction.
+In the context of a marketplace, this primarily affects the sellers (sub-merchants) who receive payments via the platform.

 Know Your Business (KYB) is the counterpart for legal entities.
-KYB means checking the company structure, ownership relations and the beneficial owners.
-For marketplaces on which LLCs, associations or other organisations act as sellers, KYB is mandatory.
+KYB refers to the verification of the corporate structure, ownership structure, and beneficial owners.
+KYB is mandatory for marketplaces where GmbHs, associations, or other organisations act as sellers.

-In Switzerland, these obligations arise from Art.
+In Switzerland, these obligations stem from Art.
 3 AMLA (identification of the contracting party) and Art.
-4 AMLA (determination of the beneficial owner).
-The specific design is governed by the FINMA Anti-Money Laundering Ordinance (AMLO-FINMA) as well as the regulations of the self-regulatory organisations (SROs).
+4 AMLA (establishment of the beneficial owner).
+The concrete form is regulated by the FINMA Anti-Money Laundering Ordinance (AMLO-FINMA) as well as the regulations of the self-regulatory organisations (SROs).

 Anti-Money Laundering Act (AMLA)

 The AMLA defines who is considered a financial intermediary and which due diligence obligations must be fulfilled.
-According to Art.
+Pursuant to Art.
 2 para.
-3 AMLA, persons who provide payment services on a professional basis are considered financial intermediaries.
-The core obligations include the identification of the contracting party (Art.
-3 AMLA), the determination of the beneficial owner (Art.
-4 AMLA), the documentation obligation (Art.
-7 AMLA) and the reporting obligation in the event of suspicion of money laundering to the Money Laundering Reporting Office Switzerland (MROS) pursuant to Art.
+3 AMLA, persons who provide payment services on a professional basis are deemed to be financial intermediaries.
+The core duties include identification of the contracting party (Art.
+3 AMLA), establishing the identity of the beneficial owner (Art.
+4 AMLA), the duty to keep records (Art.
+7 AMLA), and the duty to report in the event of suspected money laundering to the Money Laundering Reporting Office Switzerland (MROS) pursuant to Art.
 9 AMLA.

 AMLO-FINMA and thresholds

 The AMLO-FINMA specifies the due diligence obligations of the AMLA.
-For electronic means of payment that serve exclusively cashless payment transactions, specific thresholds apply: According to Art.
-11 AMLO-FINMA, under certain conditions identification may be waived if no more than CHF 5’000 per calendar year and contracting party is paid and the funds are loaded exclusively via a bank account in Switzerland.
+Specific thresholds apply to electronic means of payment that are used exclusively for cashless payment transactions: pursuant to Art.
+11 AMLO-FINMA, identification can be waived under certain conditions if no more than CHF 5’000 per calendar year and contracting party is paid and the funds are loaded exclusively via a bank account in Switzerland.
 If this threshold is exceeded, full identification is mandatory.
-For marketplaces, this means: As soon as a seller receives more than CHF 5’000 in payouts per year, their KYC must be completed.
+For marketplaces, this means: as soon as a seller receives more than CHF 5’000 in payouts per year, their KYC must be completed.

-Financial intermediaries that are not directly supervised by FINMA must join an SRO.
-The SROs issue their own regulations, which meet at least the standard of the AMLO-FINMA.
-For a PSP that performs KYC on behalf of a marketplace platform, SRO membership is a prerequisite for lawful activity.
+Financial intermediaries who are not directly supervised by FINMA must join an SRO.
+The SROs issue their own regulations, which comply at least with the standard of the AMLO-FINMA.
+For a PSP executing the KYC on behalf of a marketplace platform, SRO membership is a prerequisite for legal operations.

-3. Which data does a merchant need during onboarding?
+3. What data does a merchant need during onboarding?

 Natural persons (sole proprietorships)

-For legal entities such as an LLC or AG, the following are required: company name (trade name), registered office, UID number, current commercial register extract (not older than 12 months) as well as the identity of the persons authorised to sign.
-In addition, the beneficial owner must be determined.
-Associations without an entry in the commercial register are identified on the basis of the statutes and an extract from the association register or a comparable confirmation.
+For legal entities such as a GmbH or AG, the following are required: company name (registered name), registered office, UID number, current commercial register extract (not older than 12 months), and the identity of the authorised signatories.
+In addition, the beneficial owner must be established.
+Associations without an entry in the commercial register are identified on the basis of the articles of association and an extract from the association register or comparable confirmation.

 Comparison: requirements by legal form